aws-solutions-library-samples/fraud-detection-using-machine-learning/README.md

 ## Getting Started

+You will need an AWS account to use this solution.
+Sign up for an account [here](https://aws.amazon.com/).

 To run this JumpStart 1P Solution and have the infrastructure deploy to your AWS account you will need to create an active SageMaker Studio instance (see [Onboard to Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html)).
 When your Studio instance is *Ready*, use the instructions in [SageMaker JumpStart](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html) to 1-Click Launch the solution.

 The solution artifacts are included in this GitHub repository for reference.

-Note: Solutions are available in most regions including us-west-2, and us-east-1.
+*Note*: Solutions are available in most regions including us-west-2, and us-east-1.

+**Caution**: Cloning this GitHub repository and running the code manually could lead to unexpected issues!
+Use the AWS CloudFormation template.
+You'll get an Amazon SageMaker Notebook instance that's been correctly setup and configured to access the other resources in the solution.

 ## Architecture